Rheostat Basics: Types, Principle and Functions

 Potentiometer circuit

 * Utmel is a professional electronic component distributor.
-We have a very large inventory of resistors.
-Welcome FRQ
+We maintain a large inventory of modern resistors, including DigiPots and high-precision rheostats.
+Welcome to submit a RFQ.

 UTMEL